 Understanding Maven: Sonatype's Training Classes

-While this class focuses on fundamentals, many people using Maven every single day are still unfamiliar with the Maven Lifecycle.
-Sure, they've understood that default goals map to the default lifecycle, but maybe they didn't know exactly how packaging affects the lifecycle or what options are available for binding goals to plugins.
-I've had a number of advanced students start the class skeptical that it had much to offer them, only to come back after class is over talking about the various little details of the POM they had been overlooking.
+While this class focuses on fundamentals, many people using Maven every day are still unfamiliar with the Maven Lifecycle.
+Sure, they've understood that default goals map to the default life cycle, but maybe they didn't know exactly how packaging affects the life cycle or what options are available for binding goals to plugins.
+I've had many advanced students start the class skeptical that it had much to offer them, only to come back after class is over talking about the various little details of the POM they had been overlooking.

 Don't mistake the 101 in the course number for a signal that this course is designed to be simple.
 We don't compromise the content, and we move quickly.
 MVN-101 covers a lot of ground for an eight hour course.
 It is a survey of the POM, it is an introduction, and it moves quickly.